CPAP Full Face Masks

 This mask works in conjunction with an air supply hose and a CPAP machine.
 The mask directs pressurized air to the mouth and nose simultaneously.
 The patient can breathe through their nose or mouth interchangeably throughout the night.

-How Do I Stop My CPAP Full Face Mask from Leaking?
+How Do I Stop My Mask from Leaking?

-Ensure that you have the proper mask size for your face.
+Ensure that you have the proper mask size.
 Some manufacturers provide sizing guides to help you determine the correct size.
 Also, any trained sleep therapist can help you determine the best size.
-Next, ensure that your headgear is attached to your mask properly and that the adjustments keep the mask sealed against your face.
+Next, ensure that your headgear is attached to your mask properly and that the adjustments keep the mask sealed against your skin.
 Your mask cushion should be replaced every three months to ensure that it will seal properly.